About files with the extension .mpif

 The list in the second zone is initially filled only with categories of elements for the selected context.
 In this regard, the search in the upper zone of the list only works for categories.

-Between the search field and the list of categories is the Dynamic selection option.
-When the option is checked and the positions in the tree are selected, the corresponding elements in the model will be selected.
+When the option Dynamic selection is checked and the positions in the tree are selected, the corresponding elements in the model will be selected.
 If a category is selected, then all elements of the category will be selected, if a parameter value is selected, then all elements with this value.
 Added an increased indentation to the tree elements to the left of the checkboxes - an indentation has been added for the ability to select a position in the tree, since when you click on the checkbox with the mouse, the position itself is not selected.

-When you select a category from the list (check the checkbox), the parameters of all elements of this category are collected.
+When you select a category from the list, the parameters of all elements of this category are collected.
 In this case, the total number of elements in this category appears in front of the category name.
+The type parameters are displayed with a "t" in the list.

 By clicking on a parameter, all values of this parameter are collected.
 The number to the left of the parameter value indicates how many elements with that value were found.